 This morning I watched a few male and female cardinals flirting around a bird feeder.
-Those beautiful red males using their bright color to woo the also beautiful, but much less striking, females.

 It reminded me of a joke from the book, Plato and a Platypus Walk into a Bar… Here it is:

 “Dr. Janet,” the embarrassed woman says, “I have a sexual problem.
 I don’t get aroused by my husband.”

 Dr. Janet says, “Okay, I’ll do a thorough exam tomorrow.
 Bring your husband in with you.”

 The next day the woman returns with her husband.